aleppax/PanasonicSNGCJA5/README.md

 ### Overall sensor status [bit7][bit6]
 0. everything is fine, thanks, I appreciate your interest
-1. any one of Particle detect, LED, PWM statuses
+1. Abnormal status for any one of Particle detect, LED, PWM statuses
-2. any two of Particle detect, LED, PWM statuses
+2. Abnormal status for any two of Particle detect, LED, PWM statuses
-3. any three of Particle detect, LED, PWM statuses
+3. Abnormal status for any three of Particle detect, LED, PWM statuses

 ## **Examples**